planetfederal/workshops/workshops/geoserver/adv/slides/slides.rst

 Presenter notes
 ---------------

-The layers have been published, but they are all being served using GeoServer’s default styles.
+The layers have been published, but they are all being served using GeoServer's default styles.
 The next step is load styles to be used for for each layer.

 Note: We will load styles in this step, but not yet associate them with any layers.
 This will be accomplished in a later step.